spencercdz/makanalready_donation_app/README.md

 The App connects low income families with food donors (Buffet Restaurant owners) for the purpose of food redistribution to solve food insecurity and food waste.

 ## How we built it
-We used Python's Library Flask, HTML, CSS and Jayascript to create the app
+We used Python's Library Flask, HTML, CSS and Javascript to create the app This App also includes APIs such as Nominatim to create our maps, geocoding and reverse geocoding functions

 ## Challenges we ran into
 Faced a lot of bugs implementing the map feature using a free map API and exceeded the request limit for the API.